agude/agude.github.io/_posts/2016-03-09-lab41_python2vec.md

-The five words that come up are all things you would expect to appear near range in the code: `i` and `k` are common looping variable names, `zip` is a function to manipulate lists, and `xrange` performs the same function at range but without instantiating a list. `03d` seems slightly odd at first, but it is used in number formatting expressions and pairs well with range, which generates lists of numbers.
+The five words that come up are all things you would expect to appear near range in the code: `i` and `k` are common looping variable names, `zip` is a function to manipulate lists, and `xrange` performs the same function as range but without instantiating a list. `03d` seems slightly odd at first, but it is used in number formatting expressions and pairs well with range, which generates lists of numbers.
 In a recommender sense, suggesting `xrange` and